Bollyb/Projec/README.md

-# Projec
-Will be used for learning aid for cyber security
+# This is a Learning Aid for cyber security
+The main focus is about the phishing attack
+Note: Is for education purposes.